Ypertex/blog/content/articles/better-decision-making/index.md

 * Option B: A newly developed software that follows a modular approach, allowing you to license only the ones you need at competitive prices

 {{<strategicOption name="Option A: Stable but Pricey Software" potential="3" strategicFit="2" capabilityFit="2" confidenceLevel="2">}}
-This option offers all the bells and whistles and gets the job done---and more.
+This option offers all the bells and whistles and gets the job done—and more.
 Consequently, the *potential* is high.

 The software of this vendor only partially supports your IT strategy: It avoids introducing technological risks, but entails a high investment.
 So, the *strategic fit* is medium.

 Many accountants in your company know how to work with that software as the software is well established in this line of work.
-On the other hand, this solution is close to overtax your budget.
+On the other hand, this solution is close to exceeding your budget.
 So, the *capability fit* is medium.

 Since the software is well established, you were able to interview some of their other corporate clients.
 Based on what you heard, implementing the software might take quite a lot longer than the vendor suggests.
 This reduces your *confidence level* about the above assessment to medium.
 {{</strategicOption>}}